solenedel/emoji-mart/README.md

 ## TO DO
 - modularise sale products and featured product into the same product component
+- modularise Category button into one component & pass category name as props
 - set up mocha and chai tests
 - set up bootstrap
 - react fragments